 Taxes that an organization is legally required to pay are allowable, subject to certain limitations.

-[See also OMB Circular A-21 (J)(49); OMB Circular A-87 Attachment B, (40); ASMB C-10 Question 3-54; OMB Circular A-122 Attachment B, (47); UGMS Part II Attachment B, (41)]
+For more information refer to the cited references at the end of this Section 8.3.61.

+Reference: 2 CFR § 200.470; Appendix 7 to TxGMS

+8.3.61a Telecommunication and Video Surveillance Costs

+For federal awards, refer to 2 CFR § 200.471 (Uniform Guidance) and Section P.2a Prohibition on Certain Telecommunications and Video Surveillance Services and Equipment, in the FMGC Supplement on Procurement, in Attachment D of this manual.

 8.3.62 Termination Costs

-of awards generally give rise to the incurrence of costs, or the need for special treatment of costs, which would not have arisen had the award not been terminated.
+Termination of a grant award generally gives rise to the incurrence of costs, or the need for special treatment of costs, which would not have arisen had the award not been terminated.
+Cost principles covering these items are set forth in the Uniform Guidance and TxGMS citations at the end of this Section 8.3.62.
+They are to be used in conjunction with the other provisions of Uniform Guidance and TxGMS, as applicable, in termination situations.

 Such costs may or may not be allowable as follows:

-the cost of items that are reasonably usable on other work of the organization are unallowable, unless the organization submits evidence that it would not retain such items at cost without sustaining a loss;
+The cost of items that are reasonably usable on other work of the Grantee are unallowable, unless the Grantee submits evidence that it would not retain such items at cost without sustaining a loss as described in the Uniform Guidance and TxGMS (as applicable);

-costs that cannot be discontinued immediately after the effective date of termination, despite all efforts, are generally allowable within the limitations of applicable cost principles;
+Costs that cannot be discontinued immediately after the effective date of termination, despite all reasonable efforts, are generally allowable within the limitations ofUniform Guidance or TxGMS (as applicable), except that any such costs continuing after termination due to the neglect or willful failure of the Grantee to discontinue such costs are unallowable;

-costs continuing after termination due to the negligent or willful failure of the organization to discontinue such costs are unallowable;
+Costs continuing after termination due to the negligent or willful failure of the organization to discontinue such costs are unallowable;

-loss of useful value of special tooling, machinery and equipment which was not charged to the award as a capital expenditure is generally allowable if it is not reasonably capable of use in other work of the organization, or if the government’s interest is protected by transfer of title or other means deemed appropriate by the awarding agency.
+Loss of useful value of special tooling, machinery and equipment is generally allowable if it meets the respective conditions of the Uniform Guidance and TxGMS, as applicable.

-rental costs under unexpired leases are generally allowable subject to conditions discussed in the OMB Circulars;
+Rental costs under unexpired leases are generally allowable subject to conditions discussed in theUniform Guidance and TxGMS, as applicable;

-settlement expenses, such as those described in OMB Circulars are generally allowable; and
+Settlement expenses, such as those described in the Uniform Guidance and TxGMS (as applicable) are generally allowable; and

-c under subawards, including the portion of claims which are common to the award, and to other work of the organization are generally allowable.
+Claims under subgrants, including the allocable portion of claims which are common to the award, and to other work of the Grantee are generally allowable.
+An appropriate share of the Grantee’s indirect costs may be allocated to the amount of settlements with contractors and/or subgrantees (subrecipients), provided that the amount allocated is otherwise consistent with the basic guidelines contained in 2 CFR § 200.414 (for federal awards) and “Indirect Costs” in TxGMS (for state awards), as applicable.
+The indirect costs so allocated must exclude the same and similar costs claimed directly or indirectly as settlement expenses.

-[See also OMB Circular A-21 (J)(50); OMB Circular A-87 Attachment B, (41); OMB Circular A-122 Attachment B, (48); FMGC Chapter 21; not addressed by UGMS]
+For more information refer to the cited references at the end of this section 8.3.62.

+Reference: 2 CFR § 200.472 (Uniform Guidance); Appendix 7 to TxGMS

-8.3.63 Training Costs
+8.3.63 Training and Education Costs

-The cost of training provided for employee development is allowable.
-[See also OMB Circular A-122 Attachment B, (49)] [OMB Circular A-21 (J)(51); OMB Circular A-87 Attachment B, (42); UGMS Part II Attachment B, (42)]
+The cost of training and education provided for employee development is allowable.

-NOTE: Skills Development funds may not be used to pay the training costs and related costs of an employer who relocates the employer’s worksite from one place in Texas to another.
-[40 TAC § 803.3(d)(1)]
+Note: Skills Development Fund grant funds may not be used to pay the training costs and related costs of an employer who relocates the employer’s worksite from one place in Texas to another.
+(40 TAC § 803.3(d)(1))

+Reference: 2 CFR § 200.473 (Uniform Guidance); Appendix 7 to TxGMS; 40 TAC § 803.3(d)(1)

 8.3.64 Transportation Costs